University Counsel Frequently Asked Questions

 The University claims as its trademarks any design, symbol, logo, art, word or words associated with or directly referring to the University.
 The University has legal trademarks for the following, among others:

-Additionally, University Communication maintains a list of manufacturers licensed by the University to produce Coastal Carolina University merchandise.
-Campus organizations that need help locating licensed manufacturers of particular products should contact the Office of University Communication.
+Additionally, University Marketing and Communication maintains a list of manufacturers licensed by the University to produce Coastal Carolina University merchandise.
+Campus organizations that need help locating licensed manufacturers of particular products should contact the Office of University Marketing and Communication.

 These questions are not intended as legal advice.
 If you need legal advice on behalf of the institution, please contact the Office of University Counsel at 843-349-4101.